Mengzhuo-Zheng/Mengzhuo-Zheng.github.io/_pages/about.md

 - The Second-Class Scholarship for Graduate Students of HZAU, Academic year 2023-2024
 - The Second-Class Scholarship for Graduate Students of HZAU, Academic year 2022-2023
 - The First-Class Scholarship for Graduate Students of HZAU, Academic year 2021-2022
-- The First-Class Scholarship, Wuhan Yafei Seed Co, Ltd., 2019-2020
+- The Second-Class Scholarship, Wuhan Yafei Seed Co, Ltd., 2019-2020

 Awards in Discipline Competitions
 ======